jina-ai/inference-client/docs/getting_started/connect_model.md

 ## Connecting to Models

-Once you have initialized the Client object, you can connect to the models you want to use by calling the `get_model` method, which takes the name of the model as it appears in Jina AI Cloud as an argument.
+Once you have initialized the Client object, you can connect to the models you created at [Jina AI Cloud](https://cloud.jina.ai) by calling the `get_model` method, which takes the name of the model as it appears in Jina AI Cloud as an argument.

 ```python
 from inference_client import Client